gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  PaymentStatusUpdateRequest | "Request body"

-Continous polling on interval to check status of payment untill timeout.
+Use this API to perform continuous polling at intervals to check the status of payment until timeout.

 *Success Response:*

-List of cards objects
+Success.
+Returns the status of payment.
+Check the example shown below or refer `PaymentStatusUpdateResponse` for more details.

 Schema: `PaymentStatusUpdateResponse`